Railways in Sydney: Airport line

+Metro Northwest

-The fourth underground line is the Epping to Chatswood rail link, opened in 2009.
-It links Chatswood to Epping, with new underground platforms at Epping and new underground stations at Macquarie University, Macquarie Park and North Ryde.
-The line was intended to continue from Epping to Parramatta, incorporating the existing Carlingford line, but this section was postponed during the railway's construction because of financial reasons.
-A stub tunnel was constructed at the northern end of Epping station in the event that work on the remainder of the line ever resumed.
-In 2019, the Epping to Chatswood railway was incorporated into the new Northwest Metro, which involved converting the line's commuter rail configuration to a rapid transit system.
-This ended the possibility of extending the railway to Parramatta as a commuter rail line.
+The fourth underground line is a part of Sydney Metro Northwest, which was built in two stages.
+The first stage was originally constructed as part of the suburban rail system as the Epping to Chatswood rail link, opened in 2009.
+It links the centre above ground platforms at Chatswood to new underground platforms at Epping, via new underground stations at Macquarie University, Macquarie Park and North Ryde.
+The line as-built surfaced after Epping to connect to the Northern line, and was intended to continue from Epping to Parramatta, incorporating the existing Carlingford line, but this section was postponed during the railway's construction because of financial reasons.
+Stub tunnels were constructed at the northern end of Epping station in the event that work on the remainder of the line ever resumed.
+These stubs were instead used to connect to new tunnels for the Northwest Metro, which opened in 2019, ending the possibility of extending the railway to Parramatta as a commuter rail line.
+The Epping to Chatswood Rail Link was converted for operation as an automated rapid transit system, with the links to the suburban system at Chatswood and Epping removed.
+The new tunnels are made up of two segments, extending from Epping to the above ground Cherrybrook station, and from Cherrybrook to the above ground Bella Vista station, via underground stations at Castle Hill, Hills Showground, and Norwest.
+The line continues past Bella Vista above ground and by viaduct.

+Metro City

+The fifth underground line is a part of Sydney Metro City & Southwest, with the tunnelled section from Chatswood to Sydenham opening in 2024.
+These tunnels, which pass under Sydney Harbour, connect the above ground Metro platforms at Chatswood and Sydenham via underground stations/platforms at Crows Nest, Victoria Cross, Barangaroo, Martin Place, Gadigal, Central, and Waterloo.

+Future underground lines

+Two underground lines are under construction as part of Sydney Metro as of 2024.